uforia/Uforia/docs/getting started.md

 Running Uforia
 --------------
 There are two python programs provided in the source directory; `uforia.py` and `uforia_debug.py`.
 While the output of both programs should be the same, the former uses multiprocessing (for production, better performance), and the latter uses a single process (which is useful for debugging).
 You can execute them directly from the command line or double clicking (Windows).
-Depending on your configuration you should see a lot of text pass by, or you should simple see 'Uforia starting...' and 'Uforia completed...' when DEBUG mode is off.

 Additional notes
 ----------------